 Expertise and Qualifications

 The first thing you should do is pick a periodontist with the proper expertise and qualifications.
-Dr. Edward Cole and Dr. Susan Sharp specialize in the prevention, diagnosis, and treatment of periodontal (gum) disease.
+Dr. Susan Sharp specializes in the prevention, diagnosis, and treatment of periodontal (gum) disease.
 We have the necessary training and education to safely and effectively perform some oral surgeries.